SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Any function that you write as just one ``return`` line can omit the ``return``.

-As you'll see in :ref:`Properties_ShorthandSetterDeclaration`, property getters can also use an implicit return.
+As you'll see in :ref:`Properties_ImplicitReturn`, property getters can also use an implicit return.

 .. _Functions_FunctionParameterNames: